Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/Ubuntu_Rollout_Issue_091224/Recover CVM from Ubuntu 6_8_0 bug.md

 ```

 ## Create Recovery VM
 The recovery VM is used to mount to CVM's OS disk and remove the 6.8.0 kernel from the EFI partition.
 It can be any VM and does not need to be a CVM itself.
-You can use the same recovery VM for multiple CVM recoveries if the affected resources are in the same resource group.
+You can use the same recovery VM for multiple CVM recoveries if the affected resources are in the same region.

 **Note**: We tested this process on a D-Series TVM.